 In today’s multitasking, multihyphenated generation, Kaimin, the South Korean-born polymath stands alone.
 Working as conceptual artist, creative and visual director, designer, film director and actress in her homeland and in the West; she traverses different mediums as effortlessly as she crosses cultural boundaries.
 Perhaps this is down to her unceasing need to communicate her message, proclaiming, “My work is never derived to deliver a specific message to people but it’s a natural extension of my interests and motivations - it's closer to delivering a message to myself.”
 For Kaimin, the potency of her work comes in the balance of Yin and Yang, obsessed as she is with creating harmony between two opposites.

-Born and bred in South Korea, she studied Fine Art at college before getting her first taste for discordance as the protégé for the late visionary, Nam June Paik, directing a successful documentary of his last multimedia project, ‘From the Fall of Berlin Wall to the DMZ’.
+Born and bred in South Korea, she studied Fine Art at college and got her first taste for discordance as the protégé for the late visionary, Nam June Paik, directing a successful documentary of his last multimedia project, ‘From the Fall of Berlin Wall to the DMZ’.
 Perhaps some of her stubborn refusal to stick to one genre stems from her time with the avant-garde musician, multimedia wizard and video art pioneer who’s credited with creating the term “electronic superhighway”.
 She says of the experience, “He pretty much opened my eyes to the possibilities of art.
 I was amazed how he had created this whole genre of ‘video art’ but he was unstoppable with his exploration for more possibilities.
-What I learned from him is very hard to define because his persona itself had reflected in my vision and motivated my life so deeply that I want to continue his legacy of exploring mind to break and build.”
+What I learned from him is very hard to define because his persona itself had reflected in my vision and motivated my life so deeply that I want to continue his legacy of exploring the mind to break and build.”
 Following on from her mentor she states, “Nam June Paik once said, "Our life is half natural and half technological.
 Half-and-half is good."
 With this I agree.”
 This modus operandi led to her becoming the director of content for the Busan International Film Festival, helping it become one of the most influential film festivals in Asia today, mixing live performances by musicians and artists with her eclectic and bold programming choices.